 Welcome to the second part of the Teradata performance optimization series.
-Today we will analyze one of the leading causes of performance issues on a Teradata Data Warehouse system (although most of this probably is valid for any Data Warehouse).
+In this session, we will examine a primary culprit responsible for performance problems in a Teradata Data Warehouse system (though it likely applies to any Data Warehouse).